Joshdb-18/alx-system_engineering-devops/0x11-what_happens_when_your_type_google_com_in_your_browser_and_press_enter/README.md

-## What happens when you type google.com in your browser?
+## What happens when you type google.com or any url in your browser?

 ### A blog post on it